 More key data from the same report:

-- 39% of retailers said that investment in ecommerce platforms in 2021 improved conversions
+• 39% of retailers said that investment in ecommerce platforms improved conversions

 Ecommerce sales are estimated to reach $7.4 trillion by 2025

-That’s what the 2022 US B2B Ecommerce Market Report states.
-It seems that in 2021, B2B online sales, log-in portals and marketplaces increased to $1.63 trillion from $1.39 trillion in 2020.
-All this means that in 2021, B2B ecommerce grew 1.17 times faster than the growth of all US manufacturing and distributor sales.
+That’s what the 2024 B2B Market and Customer Experience Report states.
+It seems that in 2023, B2B online sales, log-in portals and marketplaces increased to $2.082 trillion from $1.39 trillion in 2020.
+All this means that in 2023, the combined ecommerce sales of manufacturers, distributors/ wholesalers, and retailers that sell online primarily to a business grew by 17%.

 Key data from the same report:

-China, the USA and the UK are the biggest ecommerce markets
+China, the USA, Japan and the UK are the biggest ecommerce markets in 2024

 Mobile ecommerce accounts for 45% of all retail ecommerce sales in the USA